Grid-tie systemsHybrid systemsOff-grid systemsInvertersPV system design

 2. Safety of your appliances.
 During the day the power output of your array changes depending on the amount of sunlight the modules absorb.
 Normally, all the excess goes into the grid.
 If this uneven flow of energy from solar panels goes directly into the electrical system of the house, your appliances might break because the flow of electricity isn't consistent.

 A while ago new grid-tie SMA inverters appeared on the market with a feature of Secure Power Supply (SPS).
 These inverters can power the house with solar energy even during power outages.
 You don't need energy storage to use them.Thus, the general rule is that grid-tie solar systems don't function during a power outage, unless an inverter offers SPS.
-So the question stays: how to use solar panels during power outages?
+So the question remains: how to use solar panels during power outages?
 Is there a way?

 Battery backup makes sense if blackouts are constant